caiobessa/moleculer-keycloack-adapter/README.md

 ```

-## for more information please open a issue
+*** If have any ideias of queries fell free to open a issue